-Law enforcement aviation officers are employed within an agency’s aviation unit.
-These officers are capable of operating aircraft to perform search-and rescue missions, routine patrols, and assist other operations.
+Law enforcement aviation officers or airborne law enforcement officers are employed within an agency’s aviation unit.
+These officers can operate aircraft to perform search-and-rescue missions, routine patrols, and assist other operations.

 In the United States, up to 18,000 agencies and departments use law enforcement aviation assets on a daily basis.
 In today’s post, we’ll talk about the path to becoming an airborne law enforcement officer.